browserengineering/book/book/chrome.md

 So we've now got a pretty good web browser for reading this very book: you can click links, browse around, and even have multiple chapters open simultaneously for cross-referencing things.
-But it's a little hard to visit *any other website*...
+But it's a little hard to visit a website not linked to from the current one.

 ::: {.further}
 A browser's navigation history can contain sensitive information about